lcharleux/2024-05_Scientific_Python_SIE/README.md

 #### Your own library:

+> [!EXAMPLE]
+> Proposed example: create a class to load a CSV file, apply a fit and extract fit parameters.

 - [ ] Modules and classes
 - [ ] Code Versioning with GIT
 - [ ] Collaborating with GIT, GITHub and VScode